The Lakewood Municipal Court serves many purposes. Below are the most common questions asked by Lakewood residents.

 - Yes, see Pay My Fine.

-Can I view my photo ticket online?
+How do I view my photo ticket online?

 Does a photo ticket go on my driving record?